Biography

 His research interests are underwater acoustic and wireless sensor networks.

-Regarding network simulation, he is one of the developer and he is the maintainer of Miracle, a world-wide used NS2 framework extension for cross-layer and multi-technologies design.
+Regarding network simulation, he is one of the developer and he is the maintainer of ns-miracle, a world-wide used ns-2 framework extension for cross-layer and multi-technologies design.

 As to wireless sensor networks his focus was on communication technologies development and implementation on embedded systems.
 He was involved in the FP7 funded SWAP (Symbiotic Wireless Autonomous Powered system) project.